WSU-kduncan/cs3900-autobody-4/README.md

 - Add customer name
 - Include description of service
-- Their vehicles model
+- The vehicles model
-- Their vehicles make
+- The vehicles make
-- Their vehicles year
+- The vehicles year
-- Their vehciles vin number
+- The vehciles vin number

 Mechanics will be able to do the following: